 - Pool Magic

-Your first step is to remove all the water and debris from the winter cover carefully to keep any debris from entering the pool.
+Your first step is to remove all the water and debris from the winter cover.
 You can use a submersible pump or siphon to drain the water.
 For leaves and other large debris, a Leaf Rake is recommended.
 For smaller debris, your skimmer can be used.

-Remove the cover, winterizing plate, and return plug.
-I recommend cleaning the cover with a product we carry, *Martin’s All-Purpose Cleaner.
+Remove the cover and winterizing plate, and return the plug.
+I recommend cleaning the cover with our product, *Martin’s All-Purpose Cleaner.
 Allow the winter cover to dry thoroughly before storing.
-Do not put on the Grass.
-If it’s a sunny day it might burn the lawn
+Do not put it on the Grass.
+If it’s a sunny day, it might burn the lawn

-Before attaching the hoses check for splits and cracks.
-If you have a sand filter now might be a good time to replace sand.
+Before attaching your filter hoses, check for splits and cracks.
+Now might be a good time to replace the sand if you have a sand filter.
 It is recommended to change the sand every 2-3 years.
 Sand should fill the tank 2/3 full or 8” from the top.
 Backwash new sand before filtering.
 If you have a cartridge filter, insert a new or cleaned cartridge element.
-Cartridges are good for 2-3 seasons.
+Cartridges are usable for 2-3 seasons.

 Fill the pool to a proper level.
-The water should fill up the skimmer opening about 2/3 to the top.
+The water should fill the skimmer, opening about 2/3 to the top.

 Before starting your pool remove any leaves or large debris in the bottom of the pool with a Leaf Rake or Leaf Bagger.

 Start your filter system.
-Make sure the main breaker is on inside your panel box.
+Make sure the main breaker is switched on inside your panel box.
 You may need to prime your filter pump.
-It might take several tries in order to bleed all the air out of the filter system.
-It is a good idea to lubricate all filters O-rings with Magic Lube at this time and anytime you open any type of filter.
+It might take several tries to bleed all the air out of the filter system.
+It is a good idea to lubricate all filters O-rings with Magic Lube at this time and anytime you open any filter.
 (Never Use Vaseline or any Petroleum-based Lubricants)

-BEFORE ADDING CHEMICALS, test alkalinity, pH, and phosphate level OR have your water analyzed at a pool store.
-Adjust as required, this should be done before adding chlorine.
+BEFORE ADDING CHEMICALS, test alkalinity, pH, and phosphate level OR analyze your water at a pool store.
+Adjust as required.
+This should be done before adding chlorine.

-To control algae right from the start I recommend PhosFree by Natural Chemistry to eliminate high phosphate levels which cause algae growth (follow directions on bottle).
+To control algae from the start, I recommend PhosFree by Natural Chemistry to eliminate high phosphate levels, which cause algae growth (follow directions on the bottle).

-Once your water is balanced you can begin adding chlorine to the pool water.
-To raise the chlorine level quickly, you can use either liquid or granular (shock).
-Granular chlorine use 1 bag per 10,000 gallons or 1 ¼ gallons liquid chlorine per 10,000 gallons.
+Once your water is balanced, you can add chlorine to the pool water.
+You can use liquid or granular (shock) to raise the chlorine level quickly.
+Granular chlorine use one bag per 10,000 gallons or one ¼ gallon liquid chlorine per 10,000 gallons.
 If you have the AquaSmarte systems should use the AWAKE pool opening kit.

-Conditioner: Proper levels of conditioner are crucial for maintaining beautiful pool water, as it prevents the burn-off of chlorine due to intense sunlight.
+Conditioner: Proper conditioner levels are crucial for maintaining beautiful pool water, as it prevents the burn-off of chlorine due to intense sunlight.
 Use a test strip to determine how much you need to add.

 I also recommend Pool Magic by Natural Chemistry to remove winter organic build-up that chlorine will not affect.